 The interchangeability of biblical language—in which the church is likened to a garden, land, city, and temple—is founded upon the fact that man is taken from the original dwelling place of God with man (the earth/land/ground).
 It is only through the shed blood of our Savior Jesus Christ that the ground is redeemed, and man again enjoys (and now to a much greater degree) the blessings of God on the land.
 The blessings of Christ on the land are really typical of His blessings on His people.
 It will be fully realized in His dwelling with His people in the new heavens and new earth—a completely renovated habitation in which only righteousness dwells.
 It is image bearers with which God is most concerned.
 The environment of God’s dwelling with redeemed mankind is the totality and comprehensiveness of His riches in Christ Jesus.
 The writer of Hebrews suggests that all of this was God’s original intention for Adam and has been now accomplished by the last Adam, Jesus Christ.
 “We do not,” he wrote, “see all things put under mankind” in world to come, “but we see Jesus.”
 He has secured this habitation by His death on the cursed tree.
 In this way, we can say that “he came to make His blessings flow far as the curse is found.”

-Editor’s Note: This post was originally published on July 27, 2018.
+Editor’s Note: This article is part of a series and was originally published on July 27, 2018.
+Previous post.